vessels-tech/versioning-poc/README.md

 # To create a message in the above session, simply type the message and press "enter"
 # To end the producer session try: Ctrl+C
 ```

+## Learnings:

+- Rollbacks are hard when "automigrate" is on, since Knex will look for a migration file (that was run on say, version `1.1`) that doesn't exist in version `1.0` of the application and fail.
+    >`(node:38) UnhandledPromiseRejectionWarning: Error: The migration directory is corrupt, the following files are missing: 96105000_add_optional_quoteId.js`

+    - workarounds?
+TBD
+        - We need a way to tell Knex: "I know what I'm doing here"